zetsux/flutter-hive-employee-database/README.md

 ## Description

-This is an Employee Database application project with the main goal of learning **Hive**, which is a lightweight and fast key-value (NoSQL) database written in pure Dart.
+This is a Simple Employee Database application project with the main goal of learning **Hive**, which is a lightweight and fast key-value (NoSQL) database written in pure Dart.
 It's a perfect fit for a Flutter app that needs a lightweight datastore with higher performance compared to other existing alternatives like _SQLite_ or _SharedPreferences_.

+## Features

+- Employee List
+- Add Employee
+- Employee Detail
+- Edit Employee
+- Delete Employee
+- Dark Mode

 ## Programming Steps